Individual Development Account

 Request Procedure: IDA participants who need an emergency withdrawal

 should follow the following procedure:

-- Schedule a meeting with a program staff to discuss the situation and to
+- Schedule a meeting with program staff to discuss the situation and to review

 - Make arrangements with program staff to authorize withdrawal of funds